josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 Anyway, this filing of spurious trademarks makes it appear very much like Matt's endgame was to extract money from WP Engine, but he just needed more of a foundation to do it (pun intended?).
 So, following that initial rejection, Matt set the Foundation arm of WordPress working on securing highly dubious trademarks, which, again, I and most reasonable observers think and hope will fail.

-Meanwhile, Matt began sending a series of very apparently extortive messages to WP Engine leadership, essentially demanding they pay up "or else."
+Meanwhile, Matt _also_ began sending a series of very apparently extortive messages to WP Engine leadership, essentially demanding they pay up or else.
 (This is all in [WP Engine's letter to Automattic](https://wpengine.com/wp-content/uploads/2024/09/Cease-and-Desist-Letter-to-Automattic-and-Request-to-Preserve-Documents-Sent.pdf), which I'm getting to, but which comes later in the story.)

-All of this was in the run-up [WordCamp US](https://us.wordcamp.org/2024/), the largest WordPress event of the year, at least in North America.
+All of this was in the run-up to [WordCamp US](https://us.wordcamp.org/2024/), the largest WordPress event of the year, at least in North America.
 (Of note: WP Engine [sponsored this event](https://us.wordcamp.org/2024/sponsors/) at the highest level, as did WordPress.com.)

-Matt let WP Engine leadership know, via private DMs, that he intended to "go nuclear" and "scorched earth" on WP Engine in his keynote at the conference—that is, if WP Engine failed to acquiesce to his monetary demands, i.e., 8% of total revenue, equaling tens of millions of dollars.
+Matt let WP Engine leadership know, via private DMs, that he intended to "go nuclear" and "scorched earth" on WP Engine in his keynote at the conference—that is, if WP Engine failed to acquiesce to his monetary demands, i.e., 8% of total revenue, i.e., tens of millions of dollars.
 It appears he repeated the "just pay up and I'll make this all go away" offer up to the literal last minute before he went on stage.

 <CalloutPlusQuote>